alinaavanesyan/alina/pages/projects/novel-associations.md

 introduced species.
 This is a continuation of my previous postdoctoral work at Wisconsin and doctoral research at Cincinnati.
 I’m curious what mechanisms (behavioral, molecular, physiological, etc.) drive such novel interactions, and how introduced species become invasive in natural and managed systems.
-Currently, I’m working on a variety of projects that involve field and greenhouse work, DNA barcoding, phylogenetics, morphometric analysis, and microscopy.
+Currently, I’m working on a variety of projects that involve DNA barcoding, microscopy, morphometric analysis, phylogenetics, field and greenhouse work.
 The topics include (a) host plant usage of the potato leafhopper based on molecular markers for ingested plant DNA; (b) DNA barcoding in isopods; (c) biodiversity of agricultural drainage ditches; (d) herbivore resistance and tolerance in exotic grasses; and (e) external morphology and host plant usage of the invasive spotted